Skip to Main Content

 Scroll

-Rotoscoping and cleanup are frame-by-frame post-production processes that isolate elements, remove unwanted objects, and prepare footage for compositing.
+Here is how this works in practice.
+Rotoscoping and cleanup are frame-by-frame post-prod processes that isolate elements, remove unwanted objects, and prepare footage for compositing.
 Rotoscoping traces precise mattes around subjects for extraction, while cleanup removes wires, rigs, markers, and other artifacts visible in raw production footage.

-We coordinate rotoscoping and cleanup work with VFX facilities experienced in detailed frame-by-frame processing.
-Our team manages shot turnover, quality reviews, and delivery schedules to ensure your footage is cleanly prepared for compositing or presented free of distracting production artifacts.
+Here is the short of it.
+We set up rotoscoping and cleanup work with VFX facilities skilled in detailed frame-by-frame processing.
+Our team manages shot turnover, quality reviews, and delivery schedules to make sure your footage is cleanly prepared for compositing or presented free of distracting production artifacts.

 Capabilities